-The work-flow of our audit template is as follows:
+The work-flow of the AML/CFT Limited Assurance Compliance Engagement template is as follows:

 - Normal acceptance/independence/engagement requirements

-- Gathering information from client including their Risk Assessment and Programme
+- Gathering information from client including their Risk Assessment and AML/CFT Programme

 - Materiality setting, identified risk analysis and strategy